Running Jobs on Cirrus

 that the correct assignment of threads to physical cores takes place.

-The reason for this duplication is that the value specified to SBATCH
+The reason for this is that the value specified to SBATCH

 Example: job submission script for OpenMP parallel job

-A simple OpenMP job submission script to submit a job using 1 compute nodes and 36 threads for 20 minutes would look like:
+A simple OpenMP job submission script to submit a job using 1 CCD nodes and 12 threads for 20 minutes would look like:

 #!/bin/bash